ghanirizky/-old-gamefeed-nodejs-/README.md

 # gamefeed-js
 Discord Bot that gives feed about:
-1. u\Updated crack game from: www.game3rb.com
+1. Updated crack game from: www.game3rb.com
 2. Free games from steam, humble bundle, epic games and other platforms.

 # Instructions